-As of August 29, 2025, shipments from Canada to the U.S. valued under $800 USD will no longer be duty- and tariff-free under the U.S. de minimis exemption, unless the goods meet CUSMA (Canada-United States-Mexico Agreement) requirements.
-The U.S. administration made the decision to eliminate this exemption.
-According to CFIB surveys, nearly one-third of exporters expect to be negatively affected.
+As of August 29, 2025, shipments to the U.S. valued under $800 USD are no longer duty- and tariff-free under the U.S. De Minimis exemption, unless the goods meet CUSMA (Canada-United States-Mexico Agreement) requirements.
+The U.S. administration has eliminated this exemption and now requires that postal services apply duties to shipments, regardless of CUSMA eligibility.
+Postal services, including Canada Post and Zonos, are subject to this requirement.
+Commercial couriers like UPS, FedEx and DHL can still apply CUSMA exemptions.
+According to CFIB surveys, nearly one-third of exporters expect to be negatively affected by the loss of the U.S. De Minimis.
 Its loss means higher costs, more paperwork, and possible delays.

-Tips to consider from CFIB, Canada Post, UPS, and FedEx:
+Tips to consider from CFIB, UPS and FedEx:

 “I hereby certify that the goods covered by this shipment qualify as an originating good for the purposes of preferential tariff treatment under USMCA/T-MEC/CUSMA.”